-He was given power to make war with the believers in Christ.
-And this person was given power over many nations and people who speak different languages.
+He was given power to make war with the saints.
+The saints are the believers in Christ and this person was given power to overtake many nations and people who speak different languages.

 Every person who is not written in the book of life will be worshipping the beast.
 In other words, anyone who is not truly a Christian or a true follower of Christ will be worshipping the beast.